steelbreeze/pivot/README.md

 # pivot
 [![Maintainability](https://api.codeclimate.com/v1/badges/d2fd7facda5a61d2b66a/maintainability)](https://codeclimate.com/github/steelbreeze/pivot/maintainability)

 A minimalist pivot table library for TypeScript/JavaScript.
-While small in size (just 1020 bytes when minified), this library is large in capability, supporting derived and custom dimensions, derived fields for dimensions and calculations, composite axes, filtering.
-Even hypercubes are possible.
+While small in size (just 991 bytes when minified), this library is large in capability, supporting derived and custom dimensions, derived fields for dimensions and calculations, composite axes, filtering.

 The library also provides a modest set of numberical selectors.
 Suggestions for additions, or better still contributions, are welcome.